jakebarkovitch/jakebarkovitch.github.io/_projects/9_project.md

 ---
 layout: page
-title: Reinforcement Learning Chess Solving AI
+title: "ThermoAI: Cyber Anomoly Detection"
-description: A personal project of a chess solving bot using reinforcement learning.
+description: Using vibration anomaly identification to demonstrate that machine learning models can differentiate anomalies from cyber attacks.
-img: assets/img/chess.png
+img: assets/img/anom.png
-importance: 4
+importance: 5
-category: personal
+category: professional
 ---

 to be completed